 Available exit codes

 Unsupported protocol.
 This build of curl has no support for this protocol.
-Usually this happens because the URL was misspelled to use a scheme part that either as a space in front of it or spells "http" like "htpt" or similar.
+Usually this happens because the URL was misspelled to use a scheme part that either has a space in front of it or spells "http" like "htpt" or similar.
 Another common mistake is that you use a libcurl installation that was built with one or more protocols disabled and you now ask libcurl to use one of those protocols that were disabled in the build.

 Failed to initialize.
 This is mostly an internal error or a problem with the libcurl installation or system libcurl runs in.

 URL malformed.
 The syntax was not correct.
-This happens when you mistype a URL so that it ends up wrong, or in rare situations you are using a URL that is accepted by another tool that curl doesn't support only because there is no universal URL standard that everyone adheres to.
+This happens when you mistype a URL so that it ends up wrong, or in rare situations you are using a URL that is accepted by another tool that curl does not support only because there is no universal URL standard that everyone adheres to.

 A feature or option that was needed to perform the desired request was not enabled or was explicitly disabled at build-time.
-To make curl able to do this, you probably need another build of libcurl!
+To make curl able to do this, you probably need another build of libcurl.

 Couldn't resolve proxy.
 The address of the given proxy host could not be resolved.
-Either the given proxy name is just wrong, or the DNS server is misbehaving and doesn't know about this name when it should or perhaps even the system you run curl on is misconfigured so that it doesn't find/use the correct DNS server.
+Either the given proxy name is just wrong, or the DNS server is misbehaving and doesn't know about this name when it should or perhaps even the system you run curl on is misconfigured so that it does not find/use the correct DNS server.

 Failed to connect to host. curl managed to get an IP address to the machine and it tried to setup a TCP connection to the host but failed.
 This can be because you have specified the wrong port number, entered the wrong host name, the wrong protocol or perhaps because there is a firewall or another network equipment in between that blocks the traffic from getting through.